xtraorange/JenkinizeLaravel/readme.md

 ### TODO

- - Look into docker registry options in Jenkins
+- Explore Docker registry options in Jenkins.
- - Specify Jenkins docker deployment details
+- Specify Jenkins Docker deployment details.
- - Automatically deploy an appropriate database image (create a folder for docker files?)
+- Implement automatic deployment of an appropriate database image (perhaps create a dedicated directory for Docker files?).
+- Refine stage setups.
+- Write setup instructions for Jenkins and other prerequisite components.